JustinTB/Justin-s-Repo/GameSkeleton/README.txt

 *NOTE: you can add the .jnlib files anywhere within your project folder.
 Just make sure to change your run.args.extra line accordingly, aka update the library path
 ---This prevents any gluegen-rt/jogl native library path errors when running your application

+GAMESKELETONCORE, THE ABSTRACT CLASS
+---GameSkeletonCORE is the main, blueprint class that can be extended to create a Game Application of your liking.
+It provides
+three important base components: the constructor, which runs the program when the application starts; the createDefaultSceneComponents method which sets up the camera, axis, light, and floor; and the setupRenderBuffer method, used by the constructor to create the Render Buffer.
+These three components can be used by default to setup the basic floor/axis/light
+3D world that shows up on the canvas when GameSkeleton is run.
+If you want to begin using, changing and/or adding things to the application, you can extend GameSkeletonCORE to create your own "custom" main class.
+---I am going to use the MyGameCore class in GameSkeleton as an example
+---As I mentioned earlier, Netbeans Platform Applications are made up of Top Components, which are windows within the application.
+---When I create MyGameCore and have it extend GameSkeletonCORE, it not only inherits from GameSkeletonCORE, but it also inherits from TopComponent, because GameSkeletonCORE inherits from TopComponent.
+The annotations above MyGameCore and the four methods in the
+"Required Top Component Methods" fold are required when creating a TopComponent.
+---As you can see, in MyGameCore's constructor, it calls the GameSkeletonCORE's (super class) constructor, which does many important things to setup the game application (e.g. creating the worldManager, setting up the renderBuffer and canvas, and creating the default scene).
+---The two methods overridden from GameSkeletonCORE, the abstract class are createUI and createScene.
+The createUI method in MyGameCore creates the DefaultGameFrame and adds the ContentPane (which is basically adding the canvas and frame rate panel to the top component).
+However, you can add whatever you want to this method to manipulate/change/add to the Top Component.
+The createScene method can be used to create/add what you want to the scene that shows up on the canvas.
+---In summary, the abstract GameSkeletonCORE class is a base class to follow/build upon (extend) to create a Game Application.
+The MyGameCore class is a simple example of extending that base class, creating a Top Component, and implementing the abstract methods.